 The flip side of this is that, 95% of the time or 19 months out of 20, this same investment will make more than -6.5%.

-Risk describes what could happen, in the future
+Risk describes what could happen in the future

-Risk is a forward-looking measure unlike drawdown which describes what did happen, in the past.
+Risk is a forward-looking measure, unlike drawdown which describes what did happen in the past.

 Since risk describes what could happen to your money in the future, it's related to a target horizon.

-In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching the risk and the style of the investment.
+In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching both the risk and investment style.

-Projections for investments with lower volatility will present a lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.
+Projections for investments with lower volatility will present lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.

 95% VaR will be situated at the 95% percentile of the distribution graph.

 It is impossible to have 100% accuracy when it comes to making predictions about the future.
-Therefore, it's common to work with confidence intervals of 90%, 95% or even 99%.
+Therefore, it's common to work with confidence level of 90%, 95%, or even 99%.